GwvdB/dbPractice/README.md

 - No guarantee that it won't break your computer (sorry in advance).
 - But it will contain hilarious errors and plenty of "WTF" moments.

 ### Fun fact...
 I broke this too.
-For some reason my pull request isn't working 😭
+For some reason my pull request isn't working 😭 - nvm.
+I just wasn't looking in the right place.
+I'm gonna go have dinner now, because I've been at this for far too long and I'm shaking 😆
 ### Please feel free to mess with this file ;)